Department of English

 A study of Shakespeare's plays, covering the first half of his career.
 Emphasis will be on each play as a work of art and on Shakespeare's development as a poet and dramatist.
 Two lectures, one preceptorial.
 B. Cormack

 ENG 321 Shakespeare II Spring LA

-ENG 322 Spenser Spring LA
+ENG 322 Spenser Not offered this year LA